 If you test positive:

 You will be placed into isolation for at least 10 days and will be out of the routine testing for 90 days.

 The Colonial Health Center as well as the GW Campus COVID Support Team (CCST) will coordinate to provide the support needed after a positive test result.
 The Colonial Health Center will follow up with anyone who tests positive within 24 hours.
-CCST will facilitate communication with specific GW officials who will assist in coordinating clinical care, isolation, access to food and supplies and return to school.
+CCST will facilitate communication with specific GW officials who will assist in coordinating clinical care, access to supplies, and isolation, and return to school guidance.
 These officials will include members of the Division for Student Affairs CARE Team.
 GW CARE will alert the students’ professors that they may not be in class for two weeks.
-After completing the isolation period and before a student can resume any activities on campus, they will need to be cleared by Colonial Health.
+After completing the isolation period, the Colonial Health Center will clear students to resume any activities on campus.

-Students who test positive will need to cooperate with GW CCST to provide information necessary for care and the care of members of the GW community, including efforts to identify and test other members of the GW community who may have been exposed.
-Post-testing protocols as directed by GW CCST will need to be followed.
+Students who test positive should cooperate with CCST to provide information necessary for care and the care of members of the GW community, including efforts to identify and test other members who may have been exposed.
+Post-testing protocols as directed by CCST must be followed.

-GW will be required to file a case report form for anyone we identify with a positive test with D.C.
+GW files a case report form for anyone we identify with a positive test with D.C.
 Health (Foggy Bottom) or the Virginia Department of Health (VSTC).
 These state health departments will carry out contact tracing activities that will include interviewing you and any of your close contacts.
 It is very important that all members of our community cooperate with public health agencies in these efforts.